Agsikap3D/Voron-0.2-Mods/V0.2 Magnetic Tophat Camera-OV9726/README.md

 https://www.printables.com/@Agsikap3D_2775778

 # Installation Notes:
 1.)
-Assembly Instructions:
-2.)
-Tips and recommendations are stated in the instruction manual.
-2.)
-Review the assembly instruction and check the STP model (If possible) before proceeding to actual assembly.
+Review the [Assembly Instructions](./Assembly_Instructions.md) and check the STP model (If possible) before proceeding to actual assembly.

+2.) ✔️Recommendations and ⚠️Warnings are stated in the assembly instructions.

 If you have any requests, feel free to reach out to me:
 agsikap3d@gmail.com